geneas/lua/README.md

 Note that tabular.NIL and objects created by the *geneas.class* module are considered by *deepcopy* to be values and are always copied by reference.

+**Export of Arbitrary Structure**

+*tabular.export(v, flags)*

+Generates a Lua expression or loadable string which, when executed, yields a structure identical in form to the input value _v_.
+Elements of the structure may be booleans, numbers, strings and tables.

+Values of type userdata and objects created by the _geneas.class_ module are also handled if they provide a member function _export_ to be called via <object>:export().
+Functions and other values are converted by calling tostring(), which may or may not give a sensible result.

+This function attempts to express the structure in the shortest possible form.
+Scalars and tree-structured tables are expressed in a single expression.
+If there are multiple references to nested tables then these tables are assigned to local variables before the top-level structure is built.
+If cycles (loops) are present then the cyclic references are made by assignments after the top-level structure has been built.

+The _flags_ parameter may be a table of key-value pairs or a string of comma-separated flag specifications.

+By default an expression is generated which yields the required structure.
+If local variables or assignments are required then a function containing the required code is defined and then called.
+If option flag 'load' is specified then instead a loadable string is generated.
+In the simple case this just prepends the expression with 'return'.
+In the complex case the enclosing function and call are omitted.
+If the option flag 'pretty' is specified then multiple statements of a complex structure are placed on separate lines.